nandercarmo/My-MinimumSpanningTree/README.md

 > ./minimum-spanning-tree entrada.txt saida.txt

-To see the results of other searches, just change the input words in the consulta.txt file
+To see the results of other graphs, just change the "entrada.txt" file